 This landscape presents a unique opportunity for higher-ed institutions to introduce a breadth of new programs that increase their relevance to students, enhances student career prospects upon graduation, and can ultimately boost their financial health.
 Consider:

 - Cybersecurity specialist jobs are in high demand and are well compensated.
-According to the U.S. Bureau of Labor Statistics, the average annual salary of an information security analyst in 2017 was $95,510, and these jobs are expected to grow significantly between 2016 and 2026.
+According to Indeed, the average annual salary of a cybersecurity analyst in 2021 is $86,951.

 - The cybersecurity market grew by roughly 35X over 13 years.

 - The need for basic cyber-literacy skills is taking hold in virtually every non-technical sector.